ubuntu/ubuntu-desktop-documentation/docs/reference/accessibility/orca-structural-navigation-commands.md

 (orca-structural-navigation-commands)=
 # Orca Structural Navigation commands

 The following commands navigate the document by headings, links and other elements.
 You can use them on web pages and in certain text editors.
-Learn more at {ref}`read-documents-and-web-pages-using-the-screen-reader`.
+Learn more at {ref}`orca-navigate-the-document-structure`.

 Enable or disable Structural Navigation keys: